Humanities (HUMN)

 Repeatability: You may take this course for a maximum of 3 units

-Course Attributes: Upper Division; U.S. Diversity
+Course Attributes: Upper Division; US Diversity

 HUMN 300W Conservatives and Liberals (W) 3 Units GE, USD, W